12 brilliant punk zines you need to know about now

 Rip it out, cut it up and paste it back together.
-In September 1980, i-D founder, Terry Jones, took his designs to a printer's shop on Portobello Road, and, with two shakes of a lamb's tail, the first issue of i-D materialised.
+In September 1980, i-D founder Terry Jones took his designs to a printer's shop on Portobello Road, and, with two shakes of a lamb's tail, the first issue of i-D materialised.
 Putting punk into print, i-D was a fanzine dedicated to counter culture, anti-heroes, trailblazers and trend sitters.
 It was unpolished and unapologetic, with its rough around the edges, DIY aesthetic being the ultimate fuck you to the glossy lifestyle magazines of the time.
-Fast-forward to today and the zine remains a powerful icon of the counter culture, although it now comes in many different forms, and these are the ones you should be reading.
+Fast-forward to today and the zine remains a powerful icon of the counter culture, although it now comes in many different forms, and these are the punk zines you should be reading.

 Founder: Lotte Andersen.